Skip to content

 Loss & Training

-RL loss uses standard TD3+BC style recurrent off-policy actor-critic (details in Appendix E).
-The world model ensemble is trained to convergence via MLE and then frozen.
-Key hyperparameters: \(\zeta\) (truncation threshold, default \(1.0\)), \(\kappa\) (real data ratio, swept \([0.05, 0.95]\) per dataset), \(\eta_\phi\) (RNN learning rate, swept \([3\text{e-}7, 1\text{e-}4]\) per benchmark), \(N=100\) (ensemble size).
-Each rollout uses a fixed model \(m_\theta \sim \mathbf{m}_{\boldsymbol{\theta}}\) (not resampled at each step), strictly matching the Bayesian objective \(\mathbb{E}_{m \sim \mathbb{P}_\mathcal{D}}[J(\pi, m)]\).
+The RL loss uses standard TD3+BC style recurrent off-policy actor-critic.
+The world model ensemble is trained via MLE until convergence and then frozen.
+Key hyperparameters: \(\zeta\) (truncation threshold, default \(1.0\)), \(\kappa\) (real data ratio, swept \([0.05, 0.95]\)), \(\eta_\phi\) (RNN learning rate, swept \([3\text{e-}7, 1\text{e-}4]\)), and \(N=100\).
+Each rollout uses one fixed model \(m_\theta \sim \mathbf{m}_{\boldsymbol{\theta}}\) (not randomized per step) to strictly adhere to the Bayesian objective \(\mathbb{E}_{m \sim \mathbb{P}_\mathcal{D}}[J(\pi, m)]\).

 Key Experimental Results